A Day in the Life of a Trip

 24 HOURS PRIOR TO THE TRIP

 - Pilot crew duty time from the day prior to the trip is reviewed to ensure proper duty time & rest requirements

-- “Ops review,” including master summary of any potential for changing details, is sent to internal teams
+- “Ops review,” including informing teams of any potential issues for the next day’s flights

 - Fleet Optimization works through details with off-fleet partners

-- Client Services reviews flight information with Jet Card clients and aircraft owners
+- Flight Concierge reviews final itinerary with Jet Card clients and aircraft owners

 - Maintenance teams approve the airworthiness for each trip